paullouisageneau/libdatachannel/DOC.md

 # libdatachannel - C API Documentation

+The following details the C API of libdatachannel.
+The C API is available by including the rtc/rtc.h header.

 ### General considerations

 Unless stated otherwise, functions return `RTC_ERR_SUCCESS`, defined as `0`, on success.